Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/visual-studio-intellicode.md

     - 'Visual Studio'
 tags:
     - Productivity
+description: Introduces Visual Studio IntelliCode, an AI-powered version of IntelliSense that orders suggestions by relevance and infers coding styles.
 ---

 I have been writing C# code in Visual Studio since 2003.
 One of the big attractions of C# is the tooling.
 Visual Studio is awesome.
 Over the years I have worked in lots of IDEs and editors, but my go-to tools are Visual Studio and Visual Studio Code.
 I don’t know who writes these tools, but they know what they are doing.